BDC Hamburger Icon

 • Writes text to the screen

 It doesn’t need to do anything more.
-If you’d like, you could make this better by moving up the options as a parameter, making it more reusable, but that’s up to you.
+You could improve this by moving up the options as a parameter, making it more reusable, but that’s up to you.

 function Show-Menu